 First, do you think you may need help?
 If so, you are not alone.
 No parent has it easy; some have it especially hard.
 According to the National Committee to Prevent Child Abuse, if you answer "yes" to several of the questions below, you could probably use some support yourself:

-- Do you have sexual feelings toward you child and are afraid you might act upon them?
+Do you have sexual feelings toward your child and are afraid you might act upon them?

 Help a Parent in Need

 Do you know a parent who is having a difficult time?

 Give him or her a break.
 Offer to take care of the kids for a while to relieve your friend of the constant strain of child care.
 Be a good listener.
 Make yourself available to listen without being judgmental.
 Try opening a dialogue with, "Kids can wear you out, can't they?
 Is there anything I can do to help?".
 Encourage your friend to join a parenting program.
 He or she will get support and learn new parenting skills.